Posterior Differential Regularization with f-divergence for Improving Model Robustness: Posterior Differential Regularization

 First, let's define the \textit{$f$-divergence} for measuring the posterior difference between the clean and noisy inputs, \ie

 where the \textit{generator function} $g: \RR_+ \mapsto \RR$ is a convex and lower-semicontinuous function satisfying $g(1) = 0$, $\hat{\xvec} = \xvec + \epsilon$ and $f_i$ indicates the $i$-th element of vector $f$.
-Different choices of $g$ lead to several popular divergences, \eg KL, reverse KL, squared Hellinger and Jensen-Shannon divergence.
+Different choices of $g$ lead to several popular divergences, \eg KL, squared Hellinger and Jensen-Shannon divergence.
+Based on this, it is easy to show that the corresponding second order approximation is

+where $J$ is the input-output Jacobian of $f$, and $\diag{1\over f}$ is a diagonal matrix with elements equal to ${1\over f}$ (See \autoref{apd_sec:approx_reg_derive} for full derivation).

+Compared with the Frobenius norm of Jacobian matrix $\|J\|_F^2$, \autoref{eqn:fdiv_approx_new} can be seen as a weighted version of JR where each row is rescaled by the model confidence $f_i$ for the corresponding class.
+In other words, it is close to JR for more confident classes, whereas for uncertain classes it allows less Jacobian variance.
+Additionally, although $g^{''}(1)$ is a constant once the generator function is selected, various $f$-divergences can lead to different approximations which might result in task-dependent benefits.
+Therefore, different from KL-based VAT or its sampling alternative without the inner search for the most adversarial direction as proposed in \cite{miyato2018virtual}, we generalize the posterior differential regularization with the family of $f$-divergences and show that they all provide an approximation to a variant of JR which adapts the regularization based on model confidence.

-Based on \autoref{eqn:fdiv}, it is easy to show that the first and second derivatives of $D$ with regard to $\epsilon$ are
+\eat{ Based on \autoref{eqn:fdiv}, it is easy to show that the first and second derivatives of $D$ with regard to $\epsilon$ are

 where $\rvec_i = {f_i(\hat{\xvec}) \over f_i(\xvec)}$.
 Let $D(\epsilon) = D(f(\hat{\xvec}), f(\xvec))$.
 When evaluating at $0$, the second order approximation of the $f$-divergence is

 Given that

 the second order approximation can be simplified as